-- (a) Get data for this exercise from my website: http://colindawson.net/data/ big\matrix.txt.
+- (a) Get data for this exercise from my website: http://colindawson.net/ data/big_matrix.txt.
 You can either read it directly into your program from the web, or first download the file into your working directory and read it in locally.
 One of these may be easier than the other depending on the language you are using.
-Save it as a matrix-valued variable called A (in Python, use a numpy matrix). - (b) Create integer-valued variables R and C that contain the number of rows and columns in the matrix. - (c) Normalize A by a linear rescaling so that the largest value becomes $1 \varepsilon$ and the smallest becomes $0 + \varepsilon$ for some small positive constant $\varepsilon$ . - (d) Visualize A as a greyscale image where 0 is black and 1 is white.
-You may find that most of the image shows up as black; if so, apply a nonlinear transformation to the values in the matrix to stretch the values near 0 and compress them near 1. - (e) Create a copy of A (e.g., B), and write a loop to replace the (i, j) entry of B by $\varepsilon$ (or whatever your transformation returns for 0) whenever i and j are both evenly divisible by 5.
-Visualize B (you should see a lattice of black pixels that occupies 1/25 of the image in total).
+Save it as a matrix-valued variable called A (in Python, use the numpy matrix data type). - (b) Create integer-valued variables R and C that contain the number of rows and columns in A (calculate this in their definition; don't hard code the values) - (c) Normalize (shift and rescale) A so that the largest value becomes $1-\varepsilon$ and the smallest becomes $0 + \varepsilon$ for some small positive constant ε .
+This can be accomplished by elementwise subtraction and division by a constant. - (d) Produce a grayscale image whose pixels correspond to the entries of A, where 0 is black and 1 is white, and values in between are in between.
+You may find that most of the image shows up as black; if so, apply a nonlinear transformation to the individual entries in A to exaggerate differences near 0 and reduce them near 1.
+A concave function will have this behavior, but ensure that 0 stays 0 and 1 stays 1.